growilabs/growi-docs/docs/en/admin-guide/management-cookbook/group.md

 ## Refer to the list of authorization pages on the group management page

-If you set view / edit authority to a page, you can see a list of autholized pages on the UserGroup Managemet screen.
+If you set view / edit authority to a page, you can see a list of autholized pages on the UserGroup Management screen.

 ![group15](./images/group15.png)